Continuing Professional Development for Junior Fundraisers

 The majority of Prosper projects will include both cash support and free of charge access to specific expertise.
 Fundraisers may apply for between £250 - £5,000 as the cash element of the project.

 How it Works

-The deadline for applications to the first round of Prosper is Friday 12 October 2018.
+The deadline for applications to the second round of Prosper is Friday 22 February 2019.

 A&B Cymru's Chief Executive will oversee the pilot and applications will be considered on a regular basis by a panel of experts.
 In addition to A&B Cymru staff, the panel will include senior fundraisers and business managers.